prakashvj/jyothi-prakash-resume/README.md

 ## 🚀 Quick Start (5 minutes)

+🎯 **Perfect for testing our documentation-only change detection!** This update should skip deployment entirely.

 ### 1. Fork and Clone
 ```bash
 # Fork this repository on GitHub first, then clone your fork